 The main ingredient in many of their products is: water.
 This is disappointing because products with water require a preservative, hence the use of phenoxyethanol, and now you've paid a premium price for product that is primarily water and a potential neurotoxin.
 This is why I tend to use concentrated, waterless products.

 The good news is, Beauty Counter isn't hiding anything.
 They are upfront with ingredient disclosure, their reasoning and admit they don't know everything.

-Additionally, the reps seem to insist Beauty Counter is NOT an MLM company, but a "Tiered Affiliate" system.
-Sounds like a fancy way of saying Multi-Level Marketing to me.
+Additionally, the reps seem to insist Beauty Counter is NOT an MLM company, but a "Tiered Affiliate" system (sounds like a fancy way of saying MLM).

 I also think they should focus on lowering the product costs.
 Spending upwards of $40-70 for a product is hardly accessible to the masses they claim to be trying to educate about toxins.
 The problem with choosing MLM to sell your brand is the product costs are inflated more to pay for the levels of reps selling products.
 Even if they had something like a Basic Kit that was truly affordable and able to be sold at Walgreens or Target, then I'd truly believe they were trying to get their products into the hands of the average folk (not just the ones shopping at J. Crew and Goop, where their product is also offered).

 These two companies have a sordid history.
 It's not a hidden fact that some top level executives from Young Living exited the company and started doTERRA.
 There's been an ongoing war between the companies and their reps ever since.
 Reps from either company are incredibly loyal to their brand and many openly bash the competitor.

 Besides not wanting to participate in any war between something as trivial as essential oils, neither of the company seems entirely reliable: